The Good Fairy (play)

 Ferenc Molnár wrote The Good Fairy, originally A jó tündér, in 1930.
-The English translation, by Jane Hinton was presented on Broadway, with another production later that year.
+The English translation by Jane Hinton was presented on Broadway, with another production later that year.
 In 1935, Preston Sturges adapted the story for the film The Good Fairy.
 The film's screenplay was used as the basis for the 1951 Broadway musical Make A Wish.
 The Good Fairy tells the story of a woman who must face the consequences of pretending to be someone she is not.

-Production History
+Production history

 The Good Fairy premiered on Broadway on November 30, 1931, at Henry Miller's Theatre.
 This original production was both produced and staged by Gilbert Miller.
 It starred Helen Hayes as Lu, Walter Connolly as Dr. Sporum, Salo Douday as Underwaiter, Ruth Hammond as Karoline, Jack Lynds as Law Clerk, Paul McGrath as The Head Waiter, Evelyn Roberts as Konrad, and Douglas Wood as Dr. Metz.
 The play closed on April 2, 1932, after 151 performances.

 The show was soon revived on Broadway, this time at the Forrest Theatre, on November 17, 1932.
 The revival was produced by O.E.
 Wee and Jules J. Leventhal and staged by Lionel Bevans.
 The cast was almost completely new and included Ada May as Lu, Thomas A. Braidon as Dr. Metz, Salo Douday as Underwaiter, John Eldredge as The Head Waiter, Charles A. Francis as Dr. Sporum, Robert T. Haines as Konrad, Jack Lynds as the Law Clerk, and Hilda Plowright as Karloine.
 This production was even more unsuccessful than the first closing on January 1, 1933, after only 68 performances.
+In 1933 it was produced at Harold Lloyd's Beverly Hills Little Theatre for Professionals, directed by Oliver Hinsdale and featuring Marion Clayton, J. Irving White, Harry Stubbs, Kenneth Thomson, Richard Tucker, and Francesca Bragglotti.